+Oregon wildfires leave historic impact, months later recovery begins.
 Replanting well underway in burned areas of Santiam State Forest.
 Oregon timber owners work feverishly to salvage burned wood.
 They’re Among the World’s Oldest Living Things.
 The Climate Crisis Is Killing Them.
 Sequoia Crest, Calif. — Until a few years ago, about the only thing that killed an old-growth giant sequoia was old age.

 Not only are they the biggest of the world’s trees, by volume — the General Sherman Tree, considered the largest, is 36 feet in diameter at its base and 275 feet tall — they are among the oldest.
 At least one fallen giant sequoia was estimated to have been more than 3,200 years old.
 They last so long that, historically, only one or two of every thousand old-growth trees dies annually, according to Nate Stephenson, a research ecologist for the United States Geological Survey.
 Fire always was a frequent visitor to sequoia groves, but rarely a threat.
 Mature sequoias are virtually fireproof because the bark can be several feet thick.
 Until now.
 Dr. Wildfire in Santa Cruz mountains.
 With cool, humid weather and stable winds providing optimal firefighting conditions, crews continued to harness flames and build containment lines overnight around the destructive blaze that has swallowed homes and leveled vast swaths of forest in the Santa Cruz Mountains.

 Mike Halpert, deputy director of the Climate Prediction Center, a part of the National Oceanic and Atmospheric Administration, said a lack of late-summer rain in the Southwest had expanded “extreme and exceptional” dry conditions from West Texas into Colorado and Utah, “with significant drought also prevailing westward through Nevada, Northern California and the Pacific Northwest.”
 Much of the Western half of the country is now experiencing drought conditions and parts of the Ohio Valley and the Northeast are as well, Mr. Halpert said during a teleconference announcing NOAA’s weather outlook for this winter.
 This is the most widespread drought in the continental United States since 2013, he said, covering more than 45 percent of the Lower 48 states.
 The World’s Largest Tropical Wetland Has Become an Inferno.
 This year, roughly a quarter of the vast Pantanal wetland in Brazil, one of the most biodiverse places on Earth, has burned in wildfires worsened by climate change.

 What happens to a rich and unique biome when so much is destroyed?
 Climate change brings Santa Ana-like winds, fires to Oregon.
 Nearly nine months pregnant, Elisha Goodrick was cooking chicken piccata Monday evening when she noticed something eerie — weather like she had never experienced in western Oregon.